History of Shania Twain in Timeline

 In 1999, Billboard magazine declared Shania Twain the most played adult contemporary artist on US radio.

-In 1999, Shania Twain's self-titled debut album was certified platinum by the RIAA, denoting sales of over 1 million copies, due to the increased interest generated by her later success.
+In 1999, Shania Twain's debut album was certified platinum by the Recording Industry Association of America (RIAA), denoting sales of over 1 million copies.

-In 2000, Shania Twain was initially scheduled to release a Christmas album, but plans were cancelled later in the year.
+In 2000, Shania Twain was initially scheduled to release a Christmas album, but plans to release one were cancelled later in the year.

 August 12, 2001: Birth of Son, Eja

-In 2002, Shania Twain released her fourth studio album, 'Up!', which sold over 20 million copies worldwide and was certified Diamond in the United States.
-The album featured hit singles like "I'm Gonna Getcha Good!", "Ka-Ching!" and "Forever and for Always".
+In 2002, Shania Twain released her fourth studio album, "Up!", which spawned eight singles, including "I'm Gonna Getcha Good!", "Ka-Ching!" and "Forever and for Always", and was certified Diamond in the United States.

 2003: Hosting the Juno Awards

-In 2003, Shania Twain hosted the Juno Awards, noticeably void of diva behaviour despite persistent rumours of outrageous antics and demands at the time.
+In 2003, Shania Twain hosted the Juno Awards, which Brad Wheeler of The Globe and Mail described as noticeably void of diva behaviour, despite rumours of outrageous antics at the time.

-In January 2005, Shania Twain joined Scentstories by Febreze to create a limited edition scent disc with the proceeds going to Feeding America, formerly America's Second Harvest.
+In January 2005, Shania Twain joined Scentstories by Febreze to create a limited-edition scent disc with the proceeds going to Feeding America.

 In September 2007, Shania Twain released her second fragrance called "Shania Starlight" in partnership with Coty.

-As of 2007, 'The Woman in Me' album had sold more than 12 million copies in the United States, achieving Diamond certification by the RIAA.
+As of 2007, "The Woman in Me" had sold more than 12 million copies in the United States, being certified Diamond by the RIAA.
+Shania also performed on television shows such as the Late Show with David Letterman, Blockbuster Music Awards, Billboard Music Awards, and the American Music Awards.

-On November 12, 2008, Shania Twain made her first television appearance since her split from Lange, where she appeared as a surprise presenter at the 42nd CMA Awards.
+On November 12, 2008, Shania Twain made her first television appearance since her split from Lange, appearing as a surprise presenter at the 42nd CMA Awards.

 2009: Guest Judge on American Idol